csrakowski/CSRakowski.AsyncStreamsPreparations/README.md

 Contained in this library are the interfaces: `IAsyncDisposable`, `IAsyncEnumerable<T>`, `IAsyncEnumerator<T>` and an `AsyncEnumerable<T>` helper class that simply wraps a regular `IEnumerable<T>`.

-All interface definitions were taken from the [CoreClr](https://github.com/dotnet/coreclr) and [CoreFX](https://github.com/dotnet/corefx) GitHub repositories on 2019-02-24
+All interface definitions were taken from the [CoreClr](https://github.com/dotnet/coreclr) and [CoreFX](https://github.com/dotnet/corefx) GitHub repositories on 2019-02-24.
+Due to the consolidation efforts of the .NET Team, these have now moved to the [Runtime](https://github.com/dotnet/runtime) repository.